-Montréal offers all kinds of free things to do in summer, including on Labour Day weekend.
-Relax, play and picnic at Montréal's parks and green spaces such as Mount Royal, where you can go on a walking tour or try bird spotting, row around Beaver Lake and take in the view from the Kondiaronk lookout and chalet.
-If you're at the base of the mountain on Sunday you'll see weekly drum circle gathering Les Tam-tams du mont Royal next to the Sir George-Étienne Cartier monument.
-And if the weekend's warm, go for a dip at the city's many pools and beaches.
+Montréal is know for all kinds of free things to do in summer, including on Labour Day weekend!
+Relax, play and picnic in Montréal's parks and green spaces such as Mount Royal, where you can take in the view from the Kondiaronk lookout and chalet and hear Les Tam-tams drummers next to the George-Étienne Cartier monument.
+Or simply relax on a blanket near the fountain in Parc La Fontaine or in Jarry Park.
+If the weekend's warm, go for a dip at the pool or beach at Parc Jean-Drapeau or other city pools and beaches.

 See the city